bhk/scam/libraries.md

 ##### `(expect-x A B FILE-LINE)`

-Compare A to B, and if unequal display diagnostics and terminate execution.
-This function is exported to enable clients to easily implement variants of `expect`, since FILE-LINE data must come from a macro in order to reflect the location of the caller.
+Compare A to B, and if they are not equal, display diagnostics and terminate execution.
+This function is exported to enable users to implement variants of `expect` in macros that supply their own FILE-LINE value, obtained from `(current-file-line)`.

 FILE-LINE = "file:line:" prefix for the diagnostic message.